Mauro-hdz/book-finder2/README.md

 ## Summary of the App

 An app that scrapes current articles from the Yahoo Finance news site.
-The user is able to save any articles to a database and view them on a separate page.
+The user is able to save any articles to a database, view them on a separate page, and add notes for later.
 The user may also clear the articles that were scraped.

 ### Technologies

--Javascript
+* -Javascript
--Node.js
+* -Node.js
--Express
+* -Express
--Mongooose
--Handlebars front-end framework
--UIkit front-end framework
+* -MongoDB/Mongooose
+* -Handlebars (Templating Engine)
+* -UIkit (Front End CSS library)
+* -Axios
+* -JQuery